YashM246/JAX_Basics/README.md

 - ✅ State management in functional style
 - ✅ PyTrees for complex data structures
 - ✅ Common gotchas and how to avoid them
+- ✅ Neural network parameter initialization (He initialization)
-- 🔄 Neural network implementations (in progress)
+- 🔄 MLP forward/backward pass and training (in progress)
 - 🔄 GPU/TPU acceleration patterns (in progress)

 ## Setup